Pico de Gallo

-- 1/2 tsp salt
+- ½ teaspoon salt

-- If you can wait 15 minutes to let all the flavors meld together, that's best.
-But if you can't wait to dig in, I completely understand as well.
+- If you can wait 15 minutes to let all the flavors meld, that's best.
+But if you can't wait to dig in, I completely understand.
+Serve with tortilla chips and enjoy!

 - This recipes makes 3 cups of pico de gallo.